library(igraph)

 When signed = TRUE, the procedure performs a two-tailed test for every pair of nodes.
 This yields a signed backbone: positive edges indicate pairs that co-sponsor significantly more than expected, while negative edges indicate pairs that co-sponsor significantly less than expected under the same null model.
 The resulting projection is therefore a signed network (see Chapter 7).

-The figure below visualizes the backbone projection (restricted to the largest connected component) with nodes colored by party.
+Figure 6.5 shows the backbone projection (restricted to the largest connected component) with nodes colored by party.

 The backbone projection reveals a strongly polarized cosponsorship structure.
 Nodes are senators, colored by party, and the layout places more strongly connected senators closer together.
 The most salient feature is the clear separation into two large clusters: a predominantly Republican cluster on the left (red) and a predominantly Democratic cluster on the right (blue).
 Within each party cluster, the network is very dense, indicating that many pairs of same-party senators cosponsor bills together at rates that are significantly stronger than expected given their overall cosponsorship activity (as captured by the SDSM null model).